hiiamboris/red-view-test-system-gitlab-mirror/README.md

 ### Issues regression tests

-A set of 32 issues implemented as PoC and design basis.
+A set of 115 issues implemented.
 Hundreds more to come.

 *Goal: theoretically, \~95% of the historically raised View issues may be tested using this system*